lapalme/pyrealb/demos/weather/README.md

 ## Wind (`Realization.Wind.py`)

-Information about the wind speed and directions are realized such as the following:
+Information about the wind speed and directions is realized, such as the following:

     Wind west around noon.
 Becoming southwest in the evening.
     Vents de l'ouest vers midi.
 Devenant du sud-ouest dans la soirée.

-Wind direction realizations are given in a table in language class attribute.
+Wind direction realizations are given in a table of language class attributes.
 Here is the one in `English`.

 ```python
     self.pyrWindDirection = {